article | April 13, 2017

-At the end of Q2 your pipeline was healthy.
+Last year at the beginning of Q2 your pipeline was healthy.
 You were on pace to hit your goals.
 Somehow the pipeline collapsed.
 By the end of the year 40% of your reps hadn’t made quota.
 So how were your forecasts so far off and can you trust your pipeline this year?
 As a companion resource to this article, answer the nine sales process evaluation questions on pages 280 – 281 of the annual workbook.
 Once you answer those questions, leverage this article to evaluate your sales process in the context of the buyer.

-Chances are, poor adoption of your sales process played a part.
+Chances are, poor adoption of your sales process played.
 Last year, companies made significant investments in training.
 The trend looks to continue this year.
 During onboarding, new hires were walked through the sales process.
 They all received a copy of the sales playbook.
 Now, that playbook is collecting dust on the rep’s shelf.
 Download the Guide for Creating an Adoptable Sales Process.
 It is intended to create a relevant sales process.
 One that will be seen as valuable.

 The problem with a typical Sales Process is it is not buyer focused.
 In these cases, organizations focus on the activities of their reps.
 It’s a math equation.
 If they make this many calls and set that many appointments, they’ll win.
 This has been the method of top sales forces for decades.
 It has worked.
 Until recently.
 The process no longer helps your reps.
 It’s obsolete and no longer is driving revenue.
 Here’s a great example: